 The shelves of Chris’s gun shop are lined with leather holsters and cleaning supplies.
 Pistols and revolvers and rifles stand at attention like cowboys at a shootout.
 Bullseye targets and oval targets and human-shaped targets (called hostage targets) are tacked on the wall behind his countertop for his customers to choose from.
 You won’t find AR-15s or other assault weapons in this store though, because they were banned in Connecticut following Public Act 13-3, the post-Sandy Hook gun legislation passed seven years ago.
 But even before they were outlawed, Chris didn’t sell many AR-15s.
 They use long-range, high-velocity bullets that are not allowed in Chris’s indoor range; to shoot them here would be too dangerous.

 Chris’s customers are good people, he says.
-He doesn’t get crazies or wisecrackers in here, he said.
+He doesn’t get crazies or wisecrackers in here, he tells me.
 He gets women in yoga tights and Yale Medical School surgeons.
 “The media makes gun people seem like they’re all monsters and they're not,” Chris says, holding my gaze intensely for a moment to emphasize his point.